 Before you go natural, determine which products are going to be best for your new ‘do.
 Keep in mind that natural hair may take a bit longer to style, so you don’t want super-hold hair gel or mousse—these will make it even harder to form curls and styles.

 3. Protect Your Hair And Scalp From Heat Damage

 All heat styling, whether it be from blow-dryers, curling irons or straighteners can cause damage that leads to breakage and thinning.
 One of the easiest ways you can protect your hair from damage is by using products with argan oil in them.
 Argan oil helps provide strength and moisture to your hair and encourages healthy hair growth.
-It can also be used as a great leave-in conditioner because it doesn’t weigh down your curls or flatten frizziness!

 4. Use Protective Styles

 One of the best ways to keep your hair healthy while transitioning is by using protective styles.
 You can experiment with braids, twists, and buns as you grow out your new ‘do.
 Styles like cornrows and Senegalese twists also add a lot of length to your tresses in a short amount of time—and because these styles are typically worn in one place, there’s less risk that those new curls will end up damaged.

 5. Spend Time On Maintenance

 Once you decide to take on natural hair, you’ll want to know how much time and energy it will take.
 Although natural hair requires less maintenance than chemically treated hair, it still takes attention.